KTDU-80: History

 The introduction of the Soyuz-TM in 1986 saw a new revision of the propulsion system, the KTDU-80.
 It was an evolutionary revision of the KTDU-426 system, rather and a revolutionary transition like the one done from the KTDU-35.
 The propellant supply subsystem switched to metallic diaphragms for the tank pressurization.
 The SKD main engine was changed to the new S5.80.
 While slightly less powerful than the 11D426 with 2.95 kN, specific impulse increased to 302 isp and total burn time increased from 570 seconds to 890.
 The low thrust DPO-M initially used the 11D427M, an uprated version of the 11D427 that increased thrust to 26.5 N. But due to manufacturability issues, those were later changed (by Soyuz TM-23) to the S5.142 (manufacturer's name DST-25).
 Since the S5.142 lack a pressure transducer on its main combustion chamber, the avionics had to be modified.
 On the other hand, this change enabled the DPO-B to keep the PAO away from the reentry capsule after separation.

 The high thrust DPO-B system initially kept the 11D428A used on the KTDU-426.
 Since the DPO-B also act as the backup engine for the main SKD, they always have to keep a reserve of propellant in case of SKD failure that is dead weight.
 Thus a project to develop a more efficient version, the 11D428A-16 was started in 1993.
 During a series of flights (M-36, M-37 and M-38) Progress-M flew with a partial set of 11D428A-16.
-By Progress M-39 it flew with a full set of 11D428A-16, and finally Soyuz TM-28 marked the debut of the switch to 11D428A-16 for the manned craft, which meant a saving of 30 kg.
+By Progress M-39 it flew with a full set of 11D428A-16, and finally Soyuz TM-28 marked the debut of the switch to 11D428A-16 for the crewed craft, which meant a saving of 30 kg.

 The International Space Station experience brought some further changes.
 Experience had shown that during docking operations, only two DPO-B were available for abort operations.
 Thus, on October 23, 2002 a project was formally started to add two additional DPO-B, which brought the total number of high thrust DPO engines to 16.
 Soyuz TMA-5 was the first spacecraft to fly with this new configuration.
 With Soyuz TMA-11M debuted a new arrangement of the DPO-B thrusters.
 But this is a spacecraft specific configuration and does not mean any changes to the KTDU-80 per se.

 The new Soyuz-MS and Progress-MS spacecraft have an evolution of the KTDU-80.
 Now all 28 thrusters are the high thrust DPO-B, arranged in 14 pairs.
 Each propellant supply circuit handles 14 DPO-B, with each element of each thruster pair being fed by a different circuit.
 This provides full fault tolerance for thruster or propellant circuit failure.